The Definitive Guide

 Big Green Egg Premium is another solid option if you’re already in that ecosystem.

-Best Long-Burning Lump Charcoal: Jealous Devil Chunx
+Jealous Devil Chunx (Long Burn)

 Because Quebracho Blanco is so dense, Jealous Devil is hard to beat for burn time.
 If you’re doing a long cook and don’t want to keep adding fuel, this is your best bet.